-Generating an audit trail is integral to compliance with the Payment Card Industry Data Security Standard (PCI DSS), the standard retailers and banks use to protect consumers’ credit card information.
+Generating an audit trail is not just good practice but is also integral to achieving PCI compliance, which stands for Payment Card Industry Data Security Standard (PCI DSS).
+This standard is what retailers and banks rely on to safeguard consumers’ sensitive credit card information.

-Audit logs, log management, and log retention are all essential parts of PCI DSS requirement 10.7.
-The standard mandates that audit logs be retained for at least one year.
-Ninety days of PCI audit logs must also be available for immediate analysis.
+In particular, when striving for PCI compliance, audit logs, log management, and log retention become crucial components, as stipulated in PCI DSS requirement 10.7.
+This requirement mandates that audit logs must be retained for at least one year.
+Additionally, for immediate analysis, companies must maintain the last ninety days of PCI audit logs readily accessible.

 What Is PCI DSS?